Update 10/17/17, 6 a.m. PT: Windows Mixed Reality headsets are available today. This post has been updated to reflect availability.

 Here’s how to get your hands on your own Windows Mixed Reality headset:

-You can discover, try, purchase or pre-order your own Windows Mixed Reality headsets at Microsoft Store* and Microsoft.com, and by checking out the individual links below.
+You can discover, try, or purchase your own Windows Mixed Reality headsets at Microsoft Store* and Microsoft.com, and by checking out the individual links below.

 Today, Samsung announced the Samsung HMD Odyssey.
 The Samsung HMD Odyssey provides a remarkable immersive experience with Dual AMOLED high-resolution displays, a 110-degree field of view, built-in premium AKG headphones, and built-in 6 DOF inside-out position tracking.
 The device is quick and easy to set up and delivers a premium virtual reality experience with superior picture quality.